esimov/pigo-wasm-demos/README.md

 ```
 ![facemask](https://user-images.githubusercontent.com/883386/132861943-5f130ec2-dae2-4034-9abd-4c9de0de066c.gif)

-This demo is meant to be an example for an idea of generating personalized triangulated face masks.
-The orange dot is getting visible when the head alignment is most appropriate for making a screen capture and this is when the head is aligned perpendicular.
+This demo is meant to be a proof of concept for an idea of generating personalized triangulated face masks.
+The orange dot at the bottom of the screen is showing up when the head alignment is the most appropriate for making a screen capture and this is when the head is aligned perpendicular (+/- a predefined threshold).
 This demo can be expanded way further.

 #### Key bindings:
 <kbd>f</kbd> - Show/hide detected face marker<br/>